citp/privacy-policy-historical/d/dr/dri/drillinginfo.com.md

 **_How do we use your personal information?_**

-Drillinginfo may use your information in a number of ways.
+Enverus may use your information in a number of ways.
 This might include:

   * To provide access to our products, services, and customer support, and to assist with the technical functioning of our site.
-  * To enhance your experience with the Drillinginfo website and apps and other parts of the organization through analyzing the usage trends and preferences of our customers.
+  * To enhance your experience with the Enverus website and apps and other parts of the organization through analyzing the usage trends and preferences of our customers.
-  * To communicate with you and provide information about the web site and Drillinginfo services.
+  * To communicate with you and provide information about the web site and Enverus services.
 Generally, you have the ability to opt-out of receiving such promotional communications.
   * For business purposes, including creating new data sets based on anonymized and aggregated data.
 Aggregated information is also used to collect and spot trends in application usage.
 We may disclose information on an anonymized and aggregated basis to third parties, without restriction.
 Efforts will be made to assure that individual companies will not be recognizable in these aggregate statistics.
   * Collected information is also used by the development and management team to detect, investigate and fix issues that may arise, and maintain our website and apps.
   * We also reserve the right to use data where individual people or companies have given explicit permission.